dzufferey/ScalaArg/README.md

 # ScalaArg

-A scala library to process command line arguments, inspired by the Ocaml Arg module
+A scala library to process command line arguments, inspired by the Ocaml Arg module.

+The library can also generate scripts for bash completion.

 ## Compiling